jovial/jformica_examples/README.md

 - click edit
 - select an execution environment that exists on your system (Workspace default?)

+TROUBLESHOOTING:

+Here are some errors and solutions that have been reported.

+Windows:

+EXCEPTION_ACCESS_VIOLATION in libusb usbi-read :

+Try updating Zadig or installing the latest libusk from: http://libusbk.sourceforge.net/UsbK3/index.html

 Where is the source?

 - source code for usb4java : https://github.com/kayahr/usb4java